 Just as people can abuse alcohol and illegal drugs, they can also abuse prescription drugs.
 When you take your prescription drugs as prescribed by your doctor, you can still be arrested on a DUI charge.
 Some people are abusing their prescription drugs, and they are even more likely to be arrested on a DUI charge.

 These people may take more of the medication than has been prescribed, or they may take these drugs while they also ingest alcohol or marijuana.
 This can have the effect of impairing your ability to drive a vehicle and should be implicitly avoided.

-Contact The Law Office of Eric K. Schillinger if you have been arrested for driving under the influence of prescription drugs.
+Contact Schillinger & Associates, PLLC. if you have been arrested for driving under the influence of prescription drugs.
 Our team can help today (518) 413-0889.